SSWConsulting/SSW.Rules.Content/rules/avoid-using-mailto-on-your-website/rule.md

 </a>
 ```

-We have a program called [SSW Code Auditor](https&#58;//www.ssw.com.au/ssw/CodeAuditor/) to check for this rule.
+We have a program called [SSW CodeAuditor](https://codeauditor.com) to check for this rule.